Ableytner/abllib/README.md

 The wrapper module also contains a custom Semaphore class based on threading.BoundedSemaphore.
 It now contains a .locked method which returns whether it is held at least once.

-The semaphore is initialized with the number of times it can be acquired simultaneously.
+The semaphore is initialized with the maximum number of times it can be acquired simultaneously.
 After that, future acquisitions result in an LockAcquisitionTimeoutError.

 #### Lock wrappers

-There are two classes which help with multi-threading:
+There are two classes which help with multi-threaded synchronisation:
 * NamedLock
 * namedSemaphore